 What's important in the recommendation letters?

-Your recommendation letters should ideally come from professional supervisors and mentors, although they may also come from other colleagues or professors who know you well enough to speak to the criteria above.
+Your recommendation letters should ideally come from professional supervisors and mentors, although they may also come from professors who know you well enough to speak to the criteria above.
 The most helpful letters will describe:

 - how the recommender anticipates you will benefit from this program

-- your capacity to use what you learn to lead innovation in health care, in ways that can be both big and small.
+- your capacity to use what you learn to lead innovation in health care, whether in ways big or small.

 In summary, what does the admissions committee focus on when reviewing applications?